 Willem has been working with non-profit organizations for over 25 years starting with the Coast Guard Auxiliary, followed by naturalist with Bay Net in Monterey, volunteer at the visitor center and naturalist at the Elkhorn Slough National Estuarine Research Reserve, skipper for Sea Scouts of America and since January last year volunteer at our visitor center.
 He also spent 7 years on boards of different non-profit organizations.
 Recently Willem joined the Friends board as treasurer and immediately dived into the secrets of 503(c) (3) accounting, especially the fascinating reading of FASB #116.

-Bonnie has been a Friends Board member since 2008 and the Chair of the Annual Tualatin River Bird Festival and Native Plant Sale since 2010.
-The Festival draws between 900-1200 visitors to the Refuge on a single day and is a free, family-friendly event.
+Bonnie has been a Friends Board member since 2008 and was Chair of the Annual Tualatin River Bird Festival and Native Plant Sale from 2010-2018.
+The Festival draws between 900-1300 visitors to the Refuge on a single day and is a free, family-friendly event.
 Bonnie's favorite part about being a Friends member is enjoying volunteering at the Refuge with her family and encouraging her children to find their role in nature conservation.
 Bonnie can be found most days on the Refuge, working on behalf of the Friends organization.